poiyomi/PoiyomiDocs/docs/shading/matcap.md

 </details>

-## AudioLink
+## Audio Link

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Allows AudioLink to influence the Matcap.
+Allows Audio Link to influence the Matcap.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Alpha Band